 Introduction to a weekend in Bavaria that started with a delayed train, continued with a drive to the mountains, and ended at a sunset viewing spot.
 And it was only the beginning.

-As I mentioned in ‘Lithuania 2016.
-Preliminary remarks’, back in July Andi, one of our Bavarian friends, invited us to spend a weekend at his place sometime in August.
-As I also mentioned in the same post, Andi lives literally in the heart of Bavaria’s mountains, which provided an additional reason we couldn’t say no to such a special invitation (alongside the joy of meeting again).
+As I mentioned in the first Lithuania-themed post, back in July Andi, one of our Bavarian friends, invited us to spend a weekend at his place sometime in August.
+As I mentioned in the same post, Andi lives literally in the heart of the Bavarian mountains, which provided an additional reason we couldn’t say no to such a special invitation (alongside the joy of meeting again).

 That is when Bobby and I turned the Baltic tour initially planned into the Lithuanian tour I have extensively written about.

 Long story short, after our Lithuanian tour we flew to Bavaria straight from Vilnius, and landed in an unexpectedly sunny, (rather) humid Memmingen (where Munich’s secondary airport is located).

 The flight took only two hours (we even gained one hour, since Vilnius and Munich are two time zones apart), but that was only the beginning.
 Andi lives somewhere in Samerberg valley, not far from Rosenheim, quite far from Munich.